domRiddle/ASF/Compilation.md

 ---

-## Linux / Mono
+## Mono

-Compilation on Mono-powered OSes is even easier in my opinion.
+Compilation on Mono-powered OSes (Linux and OS X) is even easier in my opinion.
 Firstly you should make sure that you have **[latest Mono installed](https://github.com/JustArchi/ArchiSteamFarm/wiki/Mono)**, which is a requirement for using ASF in the first place.
 If you do, all you need to do is navigating to the directory where ASF source is located, then executing:

 ```
 xbuild /p:Configuration=Release ArchiSteamFarm.sln
 ```

-You can also use ```cc.sh``` script, which simplifies things even further.
+On Linux, you can also use ```cc.sh``` script, which simplifies things even further.

 ```
 ./cc.sh